adhishksendll/djitello/README.md

 # djitello
 DJI Tello Project

-This is my personal project coded in Python exclusively for the DJI Tello.
+This is my personal project which I have coded in Python exclusively for the DJI Tello.
+Around 80% of the project is compatible with other programmable drones, keeping in mind the minor changes will have to be made to make the program compatible with other drones.
+I will be updating and documenting my progress here.
+When the project is complete I will rename the README file to README(Complete).

 Timeline: